 To help you identify and locate property, mapping and assessment are available online, provided by the Tax Assessor.
 Please take note of the PPIN number and click here.

 CURRENT YEAR REAL & PERSONAL PROPERTY TAX INFORMATION

 When will I receive my tax bill?

-Your first bill will arrive in October.
-A second and third bill could be sent after January 1st if you have not paid your taxes by December 31st.
+Alabama law does not require that a tax bill be sent until after taxes become delinquent.
+This office does send out a courtesy notice by October 1.
+A delinquent and final bill could be sent after January 1st if you have not paid your taxes by December 31st.